Ramadan, Ramazan - Eid

 During Ramadan Muslims eat and drink anything between dawn and sunset.
 Before dawn, they use a meal 'Sahoor' is mentioned and a meal after sunset that "Iftar" is mentioned.
 For Sahoor are special, very healthy prepared meals.
 Iftar dinner for the people of North Africa a thick soup "harira" is mentioned.
 The fast is broken with dates in Arabic and Arabic coffee, tea and olives in Turkey, in India with sweet milk and fruit drinks.

-Only in this era of diet is also clear that non-Muslims fasting is something beneficial.
+Only in this era of diet is also clear that non-Muslims fasting is something beneficial besides the spiritual part.
 Fasting purifies the intestines, the stomach recovers, rid the body of harmful substances remaining excess moisture and helps get rid of that stored.
 It gives peace to the heart, promote blood circulation and helps to put any nature to come.
 People familiar with the fast learning are self contained.
 The annual fasting a Muslim teaching qualities as discipline, endurance, self-respect and respect of others and the creator.
 Every day there is a solid victory over passions and desires.
 People who fast feel good and have a sense of inner calm and peace.
-Even if you do not lose even one ounce, one feels better after fasting during Ramadan.

 Eating by Accident